Code-Institute-Submissions/oldhouse-newhome/README.md

   * *Small Spaces:* The small spaces section contains images and related text under five headings.
 A YouTube video is embedded under one of the headings.
   * *Kitchen:* The kitchen section contains a carousel of four images, some introductory text and six product images with star ratings.
 A review button under each product opens a modal with reviews and a supplier link.
   * *Favourites:* The favourites section contains some introductory text followed by six cards showing product images, text and supplier links.
   * *Contact:* The header hero image and tagline formatting are repeated in the contacts section.
-The contact form itself contains name, email and query fields and a submit button.
+The contact form itself contains name, email and query fields followed by a submit button.
 All fields are required.

-4.**Footer Element** The footer element contains social links represented by [Font Awesome](https://fontawesome.com/) icons and a link to the developers GitHub profile.
+4. **Footer Element** The footer element contains social links represented by icons and a link to the developers GitHub profile.

-### Existing Features- Components & Utilities
+### Existing Features *Components & Utilities*

-1. **Navbar** The [Bootstrap]( https://getbootstrap.com/docs/4.3/components/navbar/) navbar component with [fixed top](https://getbootstrap.com/docs/4.3/utilities/position/#fixed-top) and collapse](https://getbootstrap.com/docs/4.3/components/collapse/) utilities allow users to always see the navbar.
+1. **Navbar** The [Bootstrap]( https://getbootstrap.com/docs/4.3/components/navbar/) navbar component with [fixed top](https://getbootstrap.com/docs/4.3/utilities/position/#fixed-top) and [collapse](https://getbootstrap.com/docs/4.3/components/collapse/) utilities allow users to always see the navbar best suited to their screen size.

 2. **Images** A [Fancy Box](https://fancyapps.com/fancybox/3/) lightbox library and [Bootstrap](https://getbootstrap.com/docs/4.3/components/carousel/) carousel allow users view multiple images without scrolling.
 A [Pinterest](https://developers.pinterest.com/docs/widgets/save/?) save icon allows users easily add images to their boards.
 The [Bootstrap]( https://getbootstrap.com/docs/4.3/utilities/borders/) classes of img-thumbnail, rounded-circle and shadow are used to style images throughout the website.

-3. **Video** A [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/embed/) embed utility for iframe allows users view a YouTube video without leaving the website.
+3. **Video** A [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/embed/) embed utility for iframe allows users view a YouTube video.
 The video can also be easily added to users Pinterest boards using the [Pinterest](https://developers.pinterest.com/docs/widgets/save/?) save icon.

 4. **Cards** The [Bootstrap](https://getbootstrap.com/docs/4.3/components/card/) card component is used in both the kitchen and favourites sections, neatly presenting information to users.